• About TTT

 $95 – 9-line tour (one of the best thrilling zip lines I’ve ever been on!)

-NOTE: You will need to call them before making reservations online.
+NOTE: Please call them before making reservations online.
 Weird, I know, but I did it this way twice.

 Thomas Falls – East Texas

 I was a little disappointed that I couldn’t do this one.
 They said we could not open for just one person.
 It’s a 2-person minimum because they told me it wasn’t enough to hire help for only one person.
 So, I missed out.
 However, it was during the week when it wasn’t busy.
 They said the weekends are always busy.
-Thomas Falls is an adventure park with all kinds of other activities.
+Thomas Falls is an adventure park offering a variety of other activities.

 Price: $39-$99